AndriyMulyar/bert_document_classification/README.md

+Not final yet - please do not raise issues.
+Repository is public to host models in version releases.
 # :book: BERT Long Document Classification :book:
 an easy-to-use interface to fully trained BERT based models for multi-class and multi-label long document classification.